king-living-digital/backend-assessment/README.md

 Create a pull request for both your branches to be released to a release branch

 ##### Requirements
-1. Using the specification provided, generate a XML file that iterates through products in the system to populate the data for each node
+1. Using the specification provided, generate an XML file that iterates through products in the system to populate the data for each node
 2. The Feed should automatically generate every 24 hours using Magento standard CRON's
 3. Module Update: Your module will require a controller that can be executed manually to view the results of the feed.
 4. Module Update 2: Use fixer.io to do a curl out to retrieve the current price converted into USD and render as a new node "g:converted_price"